Sahithyan's S2 — Data Structures and Algorithms

 Kruskal's Algorithm

 A greedy algorithm to find MST of a graph.
-Sorts all the edges of the graph by their weights and adds them one by one to the MST, ensuring that no cycles are formed.
+Sorts all edges by increasing weights and adds them one by one to the MST, ensuring that no cycles are formed.

 Implementation